borntofrappe/game-development/01 Flappy Bird/Flappy Bird 0/README.md

   The function takes as argument a drawable, and the `(x, y)` coordinates

+Note that order matters.
+Later images are drawn above previous ones.

 ## Size

-The images in the _res/graphics_ folder have a meaningul size.
+The images in the _res/graphics_ folder have a specific size:

 - both images are `1024` wide, which is double the `VIRTUAL_WIDTH`.
 This allows to translate the assets horizontally and then reset the position without jumps between iterations

 - the background is `288` tall, which matches the height of `VIRTUAL_HEIGHT`

 - the ground is `16` tall, which explans the offset introduced in the `draw` function

-## Order matters

-The images are drawn on the screen in order.
-This means that if you print a string before the images, it would be hidden behind them.